rusty-ferris-club/backpack/README.md

 ```
 $ bp new kriasoft/react-starter-kit --git
 ```
-# :joystick:	Configuration
+# :joystick:	Using Projects

+A project is:

+* A shortcut for a repo, subfolder, or files
+* A set of actions (inspired by Github Actions) to run automatically after fetching content

 `backpack` is built for teams.
 This means you can configure your own shortcuts (called `projects`) to Git hosting vendors, organizations, and repos.

 ## :raising_hand_woman:	 Configuring user projects

-If you have a template project you always use, you can give it a shortcut name, or a "project".

 Start by generating a **global user** configuration file: